zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 Github: https://github.com/jxandery/rails-engine<br>
 Production: https://git.heroku.com/radiant-stream-8534.git

-"Though not completed, the logic is well modularized"

 * **Completion**: 2 - Project completes most requirements but fails 4 or fewer spec harness tests
 * **Rails and ActiveRecord Style**: 2.5 - Project has some gaps in AR usage, including numerous business methods that rely on ruby enumerables to find the appropriate data